-To discuss your matter, contact us today on 1300 907 335 or complete the enquiry form on this page.
+To discuss your matter, please feel free to contact us today on 1300 907 335 or otherwise complete the enquiry form on this page and we will respond to you quickly.

-Civil litigation is a careful dance in which each side seeks to uncover weaknesses in the other side’s position and prepare itself for negotiations and trial.
+Civil litigation is where two parties are involved in court proceedings relating to a dispute that is not a criminal matter.
+Each side seeks to uncover weaknesses in the other side’s position and prepare itself for negotiations and trial.
 Most cases settle before trial.

-To initiate a civil lawsuit, the plaintiff files a formal statement of claim, which the defendant then answers.
-This establishes the parameters of the legal clash that will follow.
+To initiate a civil lawsuit, the plaintiff files a formal Statement of Claim, which the defendant then answers by way of a document called a Defence.
+This establishes the parameters of the opposing positions of the parties.

-Mediation is an important part of most lawsuits.
+Mediation is an important part of most legal proceedings.
 The parties may be required at multiple stages of the litigation to meet in the presence of an independent court-appointed person, known as a mediator, and attempt to negotiate a settlement.
+The mediator may also be also be a barrister or other accredited mediator depending upon the court.

-The lawsuit does not necessarily end with the trial court outcome because the losing party can file an appeal to a higher court.
+The proceeding does not necessarily end with the trial outcome as the losing party has the right to consider its grounds for appeal to a higher court.
+There must be clear grounds for doing so, however, and this does not always come to pass.

-At every stage of a lawsuit, the expertise of a competent and experienced lawyer can make a crucial difference in the outcome for the client.
+At every stage of a legal dispute, the expertise of a competent and experienced litigation lawyers can make a crucial difference in the outcome for the client.

 There are two basic types of law: civil and criminal.
 While criminal lawyers advocate for defendants who have been accused of a crime, civil lawyers represent individuals and businesses in a broad range of matters, including: